node-red/node-red.github.io/docs/getting-started/upgrading.md

 ## Upgrading Node.js

-If you upgrade Node.js, for example from v4.x to v6.x, it is better to stop Node-RED, and then re-install as follows:
+If you upgrade Node.js, for example from v4.x to v8.x, it is better to stop Node-RED, and then re-install as follows:

-    sudo npm cache clean
+    sudo npm cache clean --force
     sudo npm install -g --unsafe-perm node-red

 You will also need to rebuild any nodes that have binary dependancies.
 If you